Skarfurinn/aur/doc/README.md

-Bitcoin Core 0.10.0
+Auroracoin Core 0.10.0
 =====================

 Setup
 ---------------------
-[Bitcoin Core](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
+[Auroracoin Core](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------